An Exegetical Commentary

 The second rhetorical question also has a Scriptural parallel: "O Lord God of hosts, who is like You, O mighty Lord? …You Yourself crushed Rahab like one who is slain; You scattered Your enemies with Your mighty arm" (Ps 89:8, 10 NASB).
 The people's question indicates a deception that the beast is invincible (cf. 2Th 2:10), and perhaps implies that the anti-messiah has conquered any potential threat to his reign.
 In ancient times this is the sort of boast that could have been said of Sennacherib, Nebuchadnezzar, Darius, Alexander the Great or Julius Caesar.

 In other words, there has to be a considerable military organization to back up the authority of the beast, because the question infers a military power with global reach.
 Moreover, it appears from the question that in the minds of the people the ability to wage war provides the justification to do so.
 Both questions reflect their earth-bound philosophy and values of the people and focuses only on the contemporary situation.
 The deluded people do not acknowledge the superiority of God who, in the end, will destroy the anti-messiah and all who follow him.

 Tyranny of the Beast (13:5-7)

-5― And there was given to him a mouth speaking arrogant words and blasphemies, and authority to act for forty–two months was given to him.
+5― And there was given to it a mouth speaking great things and blasphemies, and authority to act was given to it for forty-two months.

 6― And he opened his mouth in blasphemies against God, to blaspheme His name and His tabernacle, that is, those who dwell in heaven.